shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         <li class="fragment"><img src="../../img/new.gif" style="margin:0" class="img-plain"/><a href="https://webkit.org/status/#specification-service-workers" target="_blank" style="color: #5c8dfc"> Safari support</a> is under development</li>
     </ul>
     <aside class="notes">
+        <b>What is a Service Worker?</b>
         <ul>
             <li>A service worker is just a JavaScript file that is ran by your browser in the background. <br/>It is completely separated from your webpage and handles events fired either by the webpage itself or the browser.</li>
-            <li>We can therefore leverage the Offline capability via Network and Assets caching or precaching.</li>
+            <li>We can therefore leverage the Offline capability via Network and Assets caching.</li>
-            <li>When a new version of your app is available, the service worker can update old assets in the background for next time you use it</li>
+            <li>When a new version of your app is available, the service worker can update old assets in the background and notify your users that something is new.</li>
-            <li>A service worker can manage Push notifications to re engage users</li>
+            <li>A service worker can manage Web Push notifications to re engage users</li>
+            <li>Available on Chrome, Firefox, Opera and soon on Safari</li>
         </ul>
-        <b></b>
+        <b>Ok so background processes is a really cool feature but what do we miss the most to improve Web performance?
+We are missing multi threading!</b>
     </aside>
 </section>